dotnet/orleans-docs/src/docs/grains/observers.md

         return Task.CompletedTask;
     }

-    //Also clients use this to unsubscribe themselves to no longer receive the messages. public Task UnSubscribe(IChat observer)
+    //Clients use this to unsubscribe and no longer receive messages. public Task UnSubscribe(IChat observer)
     {
         if (_subsManager.IsSubscribed(observer))